AaltoSciComp/blog/content/2026/dilemma-of-partition-config.rst

 as possible.
 Still, there are choices to be made, and in this post we will try to describe them, so that our users can better give feedback for how we should adjust things.

+We wrote this post so users can understand what's going on in the background and let us know when something seems wrong.

 Broad picture